vagueanxiety/lox-interpreter-rs/README.md

 ```

 ## Caveats
-- Chapter 13 is WIP
 - Current implementation handles errors slightly differently from the Java
   version
+- No optimizations have been done and the performance is not great